 A continuous ringing of the alarm is the signal to evacuate the building.
-All learners must evacuate without delay.
-No person may enter the building to rescue belongings or equipment if the alarm has been given.
+All learners must evacuate immediately.
+No person may enter the building to rescue belongings or equipment while the alarm is ringing.
 Go to the designated assembly point and record your name on the roll call.
-Once the alarm is ringing, the relevant Fire Marshal will ascertain the ned to alert the fire brigade.
+Once the alarm is ringing, the relevant Fire Marshal will ascertain the need to alert the fire brigade.